 Balneology in Europe and Asia

-In modern-day countries of Europe and Asia such as Austria, Bulgaria, Czech Republic, France, Germany, Hungary, Israel, Italy, Poland, Portugal, Romania, Russia, Spain, Switzerland, Turkey and many others, balneotherapy is recommended as part of preventative and allopathic medicine.
-The specific protocols have been developed to treat a wide of range of health problems by all types of mineral water to receive maximum benefits and avoid health complications.
+In modern-day countries of Europe and Asia such as Austria, Bulgaria, Czech Republic, France, Germany, Hungary, Israel, Italy, Poland, Portugal, Romania, Russia, Spain, Switzerland, Turkey, and many others, balneotherapy is recommended as part of preventative and allopathic medicine.
+Specific protocols have been developed to treat a wide range of health problems by all types of mineral water with a wide range of mineral content to receive maximum benefits and avoid health complications.

 Courses of balneotherapy are offered to doctors and nurses by medical schools.
 Trained physicians are able to evaluate the health conditions of each patient to prescribe safe and effective balneological treatments.